Debate on "Is the Infrastructure Sector Really Necessary?"

 How does the infrastructure function deliver business value?

-Delay in technological ideas
+Delays in technological concepts

 Copy from Google